 Move In Requirements: Applicants must be currently admitted to the University of Utah before they will be assigned housing at University Student Apartments.
 Residents that move in from April 1 - November 15 must enroll for the required number of credit hours Fall Semester of that year.
 Residents that move in from November 16 - March 31 must enroll for the required number of credit hours that Spring Semester.

-Eligible Resident: Student Apartments will consider the first person listed on the rental application for family student housing as the eligible resident and the only one verified as fulfilling eligibility requirements.
+Eligible Resident: Student Apartments will consider the first person listed on the rental application for family student housing as the primary resident as well as the eligible resident and the only one verified as fulfilling eligibility requirements.
 The eligible resident can be changed by submitting the Change the Eligible Student form to the Main Office.
+Submitting the Change the Eligible Student form changes the eligible resident (the person who will be meeting the eligibility requirements), it does not change the primary resident of an apartment.
 Changing the eligible resident must be done prior to the beginning of the semester the change is to take effect.
 All roommates are required to meet the student eligibility requirements.

 Summer Semester: Residents wishing to substitute Summer Semester eligibility for Fall or Spring Semester must notify Student Apartments by submitting the Substitute Summer Semester form to the Main Office.
 This form must be submitted to the Main Office prior to the beginning of the semester that will be replaced by Summer Semester.
 The Summer Semester to be substituted must be in the same calendar year (January-December) of the Fall or Spring semester to be replaced.
 Requests to substitute Summer Semester for Fall or Spring Semester will be subject to an approval process.